Skuzee/ESS-Adapter/README.md

 Press and Hold L and R triggers all the way in.
 Press X Y and Start for ~3 seconds to reset the controller.
 Keep L and R held while changing settings.
-- D-pad Left/Right will change between N64 button mappings.
-Currently There is OOT, Yoshi Story, and a Generic Map.
+- D-pad Left/Right will change between Games.
+Currently There is OOT, Yoshi Story, and a Generic Map. *Affects which N64 button map is used, and what ESS map is used.
+(Currently only OOT ESS Map Exists)
-- D-pad Up Enables ESS.
+- D-pad Up Enables ESS. *ESS defaults to ON when game is changed to OOT.
-- D-pad Down Disables ESS.
+- D-pad Down Disables ESS. *ESS defaults to OFF when game is changed to generic.
 - A toggles Input Display
+- B Toggles L/R Trigger Fix (partial trigger press activates L and R buttons)
+- Y Increase Trigger Threshold (Max of 250) *Lower is more sensitive.
+Typical Controller has a physical range of ~30 to 230.
+- Z Decrease Trigger Threshold (Min of 10)
-- Pressing Z and then exiting the settings menu will reset the settings to "factory default".
+- Z Reset Settings to Default. *Pressing Z, and then exiting the settings menu will reset the settings to "factory default".
 Press Z again to cancel.

 **N64 Controller:**
 Press and Hold L and R buttons.
 ~~Mash~~ Press all 4 c buttons at once momentarily.
 Keep L and R held.
 - D-pad Left/Right will change between N64 button mappings.
 Currently There is OOT, Yoshi Story, and a Generic Map.
-- D-pad Up Enables ESS.
+- D-pad Up Enables ESS. *ESS defaults to ON when game is changed to OOT.
-- D-pad Down Disables ESS.
+- D-pad Down Disables ESS. *ESS defaults to OFF when game is changed to generic.
 - A toggles Input Display
-- Pressing Z and then exiting the settings menu will reset the settings to "factory default".
+- Z Reset Settings to Default. *Pressing Z, and then exiting the settings menu will reset the settings to "factory default".
 Press Z again to cancel.

 ![n64-controller-button-map](https://raw.githubusercontent.com/Skuzee/ESS-Adapter/dev1/n64-controller-button-map.png "n64-controller-button-map.png")
 *The n64 generic button map might not be very useful unless maybe you're tying to play a Gamecube game with an N64 controller?
 (That doesn't need X and Y).*